cashiwamochi/LK20_ImageAlignment/README.md

 ### What is this ?
 I implemented a planar tracking algorithm based on ***Lucas-Kanade 20 years frameworks*** **[1]** .
-You can try three algorithm, Forward Compositional, Inverse Compositional and Efficient Second-Order Minimization.
+You can try three algorithms, Forward Compositional, Inverse Compositional and Efficient Second-Order Minimization.
 This system returns a homography matrix and it is parametrized with SL3 in optimization.
 In addition, this system performs coarse-to-fine optimization using image-pyramid.

 ### How to Build, Run
 ```